NadiaSaeed/Nadia-Saeed/README.md

-### <div align="center">Hi, I'm <a href="https://www.linkedin.com/in/salehamuzammil/">Saleha</a>, an AI/ML enthusiast 👨‍💻</div>
+### <div align="center">Hi, I'm <a href="https://www.linkedin.com/in/nadia-saeed-phd-408980245">Nadia</a>, an AI/ML/NLP enthusiast 👨‍💻</div>

-- 🔭 I’m currently working on Federated Learning, Genrative AI , and Medical Informatics.
+- 🔭 I’m working on Crispr-Cas9, RAG, AI Agents, Genrative AI, and Medical Informatics.

-- 🌱 I’m currently learning all about Deep Learning
+- 🌱 I’m currently learning all about Deep Generative AI Learning

-- 👯 I’m looking to collaborate on any AI/ML related projects
+- 👯 I’m looking to collaborate on any AI/ML/NLP related projects

-- ⚡ Fun fact: My music taste is horrible
+- ⚡ Fun fact: Looking for AI TEAM

 <br/>